 A lot has happened on the sourdough front over the last few weeks.
 While I published my guide to gluten free sourdough starter last year, I had planned to tinker with the gluten free sourdough recipe at my own pace.
-Needless to say, corona threw those plans out the window.
+Needless to say, 2020 threw those plans out the window.
 The gluten free amongst us need bread (and a time consuming activity) too, you know.
 However, my only personal gripe with sourdough is the wastefulness of the discard process, particularly when flour is scarce.
 Enter: gluten free sourdough starter crackers.

 These gluten free sourdough crackers are the PERFECT no-waste solution.
 They’re outrageously delicious and offensively easy to make.
 I’m going to say it: I almost enjoy them more than the bread itself.

 The crackers are gluten free, nut free, FODMAP friendly and made with (gluten free person) pantry basics.
 They can be made vegan (see notes) and can have endless flavour varieties, depending both on the flours used in your starter and the ingredients you add.

 - You can use a starter for crackers whether it has been fed recently or not.
 The only difference between the two (considering we don’t need the gas) is how sour the crackers will taste.
 Using a starter that hasn’t been fed recently will result in a more tangy and pronounced flavour.
 Personally, I prefer it this way – they taste kind of cheesy.
 Plus, there’s no real point wasting a fresh feed on it (but you do you).